-- 58. Students wishing to withdraw from their degree and terminate their registration with the College should complete a withdrawal form and submit this to Student Administration.19 - 59.
+- 6o.
+Students wishing to withdraw from their degree and terminate their registration with the College should complete a withdrawal form and submit this to the Doctoral School. - 61.
 Students who wish to withdraw from their degree and are sponsored by the College on a Tier 4 visa should note that sponsorship will cease on the date of withdrawal.
 In such cases, students who withdraw from their degree will be obliged to leave the UK.